-How To Tell If Your Coaching Offer Is Strong Enough To Charge Premium Prices
+How Do I Know If My Coaching Offer Is Strong Enough to Charge Premium Prices?

 A coach told me, “I doubled my prices… and then spent a month wondering if I’d just priced myself out of the market.”